MicrosoftDocs/mixed-reality/mrtk-unity/mrtk2/release-notes/mrtk-27-release-notes.md

 ### OpenXR is now officially supported in MRTK

-As the new OpenXR plugins are becoming more and more mature MRTK now officially supports OpenXR.
+As the new OpenXR plugins are becoming more mature, MRTK now officially supports OpenXR.
 Compared to previous releases we added the following capabilities to projects using OpenXR:

 - [Support for the system-provided motion controller model](#support-for-the-system-provided-motion-controller-model-on-openxr)
 - Support for WinMR gestures (select, hold, manipulation and navigation) [#9843](https://github.com/microsoft/MixedRealityToolkit-Unity/pull/9843)